rhhscs/rhhscs.github.io/_group_homes/intro-group.md

 # Intro to programming

-This group will be run by Peter Gu, Preston Tom-Ying, and Ivy Luo
+This group will be run by Peter Gu and Preston Tom-Ying

 We will mainly focus on learning basic programming topics — specifically focusing on Javascript